 The next step is to make a "branch"; take 2 strands and twist them toghether.

 To make more realistic your tree, you can put to some "branches" a third strand.

-You make bigger branches by twisting 2-3 small ones toghether.
+You make bigger branches by twisting 2 or 3 small ones toghether.

-Continue this way of twisting toghether 2-3 smaller branches to bigger ones until all your wire have form the three basic big branches of the tree.
+Continue this way of twisting toghether 2 or 3 smaller branches to bigger ones until all your wire have form the three basic big branches of the tree.